 The style was developed around the turn of the 19th century as an imitation of military braids or chains.
 It is frequently looped around the neck and worn scarf-like over one shoulder or down the back.

 The style experienced a revival in the early 1900s and continued in popularity through the 1920s with "flapper" necklaces.
 These were sometimes worn dangling down the back to accentuate a low-cut evening gown.

 The House of Chanel is well known for modern renditions of this style.
-These include long strands of simulated pearls and "chicklet" necklaces featuring unfoiled glass stones linked together in a chainline fashion.
+These include long strands of simulated pearls and "chicklet" necklaces featuring unfoiled glass stones linked together in a chain-like fashion.

 11 of 11

 Decade after decade, jewelry artisans and designers replicate this style featuring multiple strands of pearls or beads twisted together.
-The torsade can be made of fine jewelry elements, such as genuine pearls, or costume jewelry components like glass beads.
+The torsade can be made of fine jewelry elements such as genuine pearls, or costume jewelry components such as glass beads.

-The term "torsade" means "twist" or "cable" in French.
-It is an old style and examples have been found in ancient Egypt.
+The term "torsade," meaning 'twist' or 'cable' in French, is an old style -- examples have been found in ancient Egypt.
 However, today the term is often associated with the thick, short, multi-strand necklaces popular in the 1980s such as those made by Ciner of glass beads.

-A torsade can also reference a bracelet style.
-This is also comprised of multiple strands of beads, pearls, or chains twisted together and fastened around the wrist.
+A torsade can also reference a bracelet style also comprised of multiple strands of beads, pearls, or chains twisted together and fastened around the wrist.